surniaulula/wpsso-faq/README.md

 <!-- about -->

-<p>The WPSSO Schema FAQPage Manager allows you to easily manage Questions / Answers from a standard WordPress editing page, and combine your Questions / Answers into FAQ groups.</p>
+<p>The WPSSO Schema FAQ Page Manager allows you to easily manage Questions / Answers from a standard WordPress editing page, and combine your Questions / Answers into FAQ categories.</p>

-<p>You can use the standard WordPress FAQ group archive and question page templates and/or use the <code>&#91;faq&#93;</code> and <code>&#91;question&#93;</code> shortcode(s) in your content.</p>
+<p>You can use the standard WordPress FAQ category archive and question page templates and/or use the <code>&#91;faq&#93;</code> and <code>&#91;question&#93;</code> shortcode(s) in your content.</p>

 <!-- /about -->

 <h3>WPSSO Core Required</h3>

-<p>WPSSO Schema FAQPage Manager (WPSSO FAQ) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Schema FAQ Page Manager is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which creates extensive and complete structured data to present your content at its best for social sites and search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>

 <h3 class="top">Install and Uninstall</h3>

 <ul>
-<li><a href="https://wpsso.com/docs/plugins/wpsso-faq/installation/install-the-plugin/">Install the WPSSO Schema FAQPage Manager add-on</a>.</li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso-faq/installation/install-the-plugin/">Install the WPSSO Schema FAQ Page Manager add-on</a>.</li>
-<li><a href="https://wpsso.com/docs/plugins/wpsso-faq/installation/uninstall-the-plugin/">Uninstall the WPSSO Schema FAQPage Manager add-on</a>.</li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso-faq/installation/uninstall-the-plugin/">Uninstall the WPSSO Schema FAQ Page Manager add-on</a>.</li>
 </ul>

 <h2>Frequently Asked Questions</h2>